melanie-t/ransac-panorama-stitch/README.md

 * Harris Corner Response threshold, RANSAC Iterations and RANSAC threshold can be specified in the global variables found in `Main.py` (Line 6-8)
 1. Run `Main.py` to execute the program
 2. To go to the next image, press any key (excluding Esc).
 Output images are saved in `src/project_images/output`
-	* The sequence of the images are as follows:
+	<br>The sequence of the images are as follows:
-		1.	a.
-Boxes Harris Corner Detection
+	1. Boxes Harris Corner Detection
-			b.
-Rainier1 Harris Corner Detection
+	<br>Rainier1 Harris Corner Detection
-			c.
-Rainier2 Harris Corner Detection
+	<br>Rainier2 Harris Corner Detection
 	2. SIFT matches for Rainier 1-2
 	3. RANSAC Matches for Rainier1 and Rainier2
 	4. Stitched Rainier1 and Rainier2 (R1-2)
 	5. RANSAC Matches for R1-2 and Rainier3 (R1-3)
 	6. RANSAC Matches for R1-3 and Rainier4 (R1-4)
 	7. RANSAC Matches for R1-4 and Rainier5 (R1-5)
 	8. RANSAC Matches for R1-5 and Rainier6 (R1-6)
 	9. Stitched Rainier1-6	(Scaled 50% For Displaying)
 	10. RANSAC Matches for Japan1 and Japan2 (JP1-2)
 	11. RANSAC Matches for JP1-2 and Japan3 (JP1-3)
 	12. Stitched Japan1-3
 	13. RANSAC Matches for Hanging1 and Hanging1-2
 	14. Stitched Hanging1-2